 - Ruck safely.
 Communicate your route and estimated times to another individual/party who can alert

-- YOU MUST COMPLY WITH ALL APPLICABLE LAWS AND RESTRICTIONS wherever you choose to complete this Challenge.
+- YOU MUST COMPLY WITH ALL APPLICABLE LAWS AND RESTRICTIONS.
 DO NOT TRESPASS.
+If you are in doubt contact facility management for a clear understanding of access to and usage of any facility’s property.
 PATHFINDER assumes no liability whatsoever for any actions taken by a PATHFINDER roster.

-ALL PATHFINDER CHALLENGES ARE COPYRIGHT PATHFINDER RUCK TRAINING, LLC.
+ALL PATHFINDER CHALLENGES ARE COPYRIGHT © PATHFINDER RUCK TRAINING.